byron-the-bulb/byron-the-bulb.github.io/_posts/2025-09-21-ACT-performance.markdown

 ## Introduction

 One of the goals of implementing the ACT C++ library is to be able to analyze EEG signals in real-time.
-In order to achieve the level of performance required we decided to explore different optimization strategies and to implement the library in a platform specific way.
+In order to achieve the level of performance required for real time analysis, we decided to explore different optimization strategies, and to implement the library with a focus on portability and performance profiling.

 ## The Problem

-The Matching Pursuit algorithm requires the generation of a potentially large dictionary of chirplets which is then greedily searched to find the best approximation atom for the signal.
+The Matching Pursuit algorithm requires the generation of a potentially large dictionary of chirplets (atoms) which is then greedily searched to find the best approximation atom for the signal.
-The dictionary is a multi dimensional matrix residing in memory and the search operation involves multiplying the the signal with each atom in the dictionary to find the best match.
+The dictionary is a multi dimensional matrix residing in memory, and the search operation is basically the inner product of the signal with each atom in the dictionary, followed by a comparison to find the highest value (i.e. the best match).
 Parallel matrix multiplication is a well known problem and there are many ways to optimize it using BLAS, LAPACK, OpenMP, OpenCL, CUDA, etc.

 The reference C++ implementation from the **ACT** class of the dictionary search is as follows: